terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/CreateWebApplicationProject.txt

         In the TERASOLUNA Server Framework for Java (5.x) Parent project,

         * Plug-ins settings for build
-        * Customization of libraries that is managed through Spring IO Platform (adjusted scope and version)
+        * Customization of libraries that is managed through Spring IO Platform (adjusted version)
         * Version management of recommended libraries that is not managed by Spring IO Platform

         are performed.

-        The [io.spring.platform:platform-bom:1.1.1.RELEASE] is specified as a parent project.
+        Furthermore, in order to version management of the dependent libraries via Spring IO Platform, imported the [io.spring.platform:platform-bom:1.1.1.RELEASE] into \ ``<dependencyManagement>`` \ of the current project.
     * - | (3)
       - Spring IO Platform project.

-        The [org.springframework.boot:spring-boot-starter-parent:1.2.1.RELEASE] is specified as a parent project.
+        Since [org.springframework.boot:spring-boot-starter-parent:1.2.1.RELEASE] is specified as a parent project, the definition of \ ``<dependencyManagement>`` \ defined into pom file of the spring-boot-starter-parent also imported into pom file of the terasoluna-gfw-parent.
     * - | (4)
       - Spring Boot Starter Parent project.

-        The [org.springframework.boot:spring-boot-dependencies:1.2.1.RELEASE] is specified as a parent project.
+        Since [org.springframework.boot:spring-boot-dependencies:1.2.1.RELEASE] is specified as a parent project,  the definition of \ ``<dependencyManagement>`` \ defined into pom file of the spring-boot-dependencies also imported into pom file of the terasoluna-gfw-parent.
     * - | (5)
       - Spring Boot Dependencies project.

 .. tip::

-    The configuration has been changed like Spring IO Platform is specified in the parent project from version 5.0.0.RELEASE, we have adopted a style that version management of recommended libraries are done in Spring IO Platform.
+    The configuration has been changed like \ ``<dependencyManagement>`` \ of Spring IO Platform is imported from version 5.0.0.RELEASE, we have adopted a style that version management of recommended libraries are done in Spring IO Platform.

 .. warning::

-    Since the configuration has been changed like Spring IO Platform is specified in the parent project from version 5.0.0.RELEASE, the property name for managing the dependencies versions have been changed significantly
+    Since the configuration has been changed like \ ``<dependencyManagement>`` \ of Spring IO Platform is imported from version 5.0.0.RELEASE, You are no longer able to access the version management properties from the child project.

-    Therefore, if property values are overwriting at project side, it should be noted while upgrading from version 1.0.x.
+    Therefore, if property values are referring or overwriting at the child project, pom file should be modified while upgrading from version 1.0.x.

+    Furthermore, it is possible to access the conventional version management properties for recommended libraries (TERASOLUNA Server Framework for Java (5.x) recommended library) which are not managed by the Spring IO Platform.

 |

 .. _CreateWebApplicationProjectAppendixApplicationContext: